Skip to main content

 • Aspen shavings

-• Nesting Material: Provide soft materials like tissue paper, paper towels, or hay for them to build nests.
+• Nesting Material: Provide soft materials like tissue paper, paper towels, or hay for them to build cozy nests within their burrows.

-• Unsafe Bedding: NEVER use cedar or pine shavings (toxic oils), scented bedding, or fluffy cotton material (can cause impactions).
+• Unsafe Bedding: NEVER use cedar shavings (toxic oils), scented bedding, or fluffy cotton/kapok material (can cause impactions and limb entanglement).

 Enrichment: Keep Their Minds Busy

 • Wheel: A solid-surface wheel is a must.
-A 6.5-inch wheel is a good size for most mice.
+A 8-10 inch wheel is a good size for most mice, allowing them to run with a straight back.

 • Chews: A variety of chews is essential for dental health.
 Offer cardboard, apple wood sticks, and other safe wood chews.